dgj7/rs_ws_poc/README.md

 # rws_poc
-rust web services, proof of concept
+Proof of concept for rust web services.

+This project will contain a number of rust-based web services, to prove rust's viability for web services.

+---